SiddhaK17/higher-or-lower-followers-project/README.md

 Gratitude to:
 - **Dr. Angela Yu** for her clear and insightful teaching.
-- The **Python open-source community** for fostering a rich learning environment.
+- The **Python open source community** for fostering a rich learning environment.
 - You, the reader, for exploring this project!

 ---